GERM 1015 (3) German For Reading Knowledge

 GERM 3300 (1) Language House Conversation

-This course is mandatory for the residents of the German House.
+This course is mandatory for the residents of the German House but open to other students as well.

 GETR 3393 (3) Serial Media